-The Housing Justice Leadership Institute (HJLI) at NYLS is accepting applications for its second cohort, which begins on September 5, 2019.
-HJLI is a 10-day leadership, supervision, and management-skills training program for housing rights supervising attorneys in New York City.
+The Housing Justice Leadership Institute (HJLI) at NYLS is a 10-day leadership, supervision, and management-skills training program for housing rights supervising attorneys in New York City.
+The program is now training its second cohort.
 Participants will receive CLE credit for attendance and a certificate from NYLS upon satisfactory completion of the program.

 The HJLI curriculum is largely based on the work of the Sargent Shriver National Center on Poverty Law and will include topics such as communicating with strategic intent; understanding systems and identifying strategic points of intervention; recognizing and addressing structural and other forms of racism; understanding the supervisory role; working effectively in and with low-income communities; developing effective supervisory systems; giving effective constructive feedback; supporting the development of writing skills; nurturing talent; understanding the uses and limitations of technology; developing authentic, reliable, and trustworthy leadership; managing from the middle; ensuring accountability; understanding situational supervision; working and supervising across difference; handling difficult conversations; managing and resolving conflict; understanding nonprofit finances and funding; developing and using metrics; dealing with contract-driven performance goals; addressing motivation and burn-out; planning and facilitating effective meetings; delegating successfully; preparing for and conducting effective performance reviews; developing work plans; time management; guiding ethical practice; integrating and supporting non-attorney staff; supporting professional development; supervising former peers; developing and strengthening individual renewal practices; and more.